SCOPE (logo)

 SCOPE Intervention:

-The HCCSS Coordinator was able to arrange in-home physiotherapy to help with the patient’s mobility and rehabilitation, as well as PSW support to help with bathing and other ADLs.
+The SCOPE Navigator was able to connect them with the HCCSS Coordinator to arrange in-home physiotherapy to help with the patient’s mobility and rehabilitation, as well as PSW support to help with bathing and other ADLs.
 The patient was very happy she was able to stay at home and get the support she needed.

 Testimonials